 Back in 1997, after an e-mail contact with its director, Dr. Glenn Conrad, they had already visited its most interesting web site.
 This time, they were fortunate enough to be greeted by its Assistant Director, Carl Brasseaux, in person, et en français.
 Monsieur Brasseaux, needless to say, is a great connoisseur of their fascinating archives.
 It did not take him long to direct his naïve visitors to the proper pages of Glenn Conrad's "First families of Louisiana", first published by Claitor's Publishing Division, Baton Rouge, 1970.

 From the (French) Archives des Colonies, Dr. Conrad extracted lists of passengers.
 On page 94 of this book, we find the list of passengers embarked on the "Elephant" bound for Louisiana, dated August 10, 1720.
 Among the troops, some with picturesque noms de guerre (such as Sans Souci, Sans Chagrin, Pied Ferme, Va de bon Coeur, Parisien, Tranche Montagne, Brisefer, La Déroute, Sans Quartier, L'Eveillé), we see a Jacques Selamme.
-There is little doubt that this is the Jacques Selam we were desperately seeking.
+There is little doubt that this is the Jacques Selam that we were looking for.

 We still do not know how it came about that Jacques stayed in Louisiana, and how he got to meet and marry his wife Marie Magdeleine Goleur (or Goteur).
-How about doing a bit of research yourself, if you think it matters to you?